PolicyServer/PolicyServer.Local/README.md

 }
 ```

-The value of the `role` claim is used to map identity roles to application roles.
+The user's `role` claims are used to map identity roles to application roles.

 ### Mapping permissions to application roles
 In the permissions element you can define permissions, and which roles they are mapped to: